daisy/ace-gui/src/README.md

 #TODO

 * persist preferences
-* integrate ace
 * prompt to save report
-* add feature: given a report, run ace again
 * a11y review
 * table sort
 * small visual enhancements

 # ARGH

-* Report view not refreshing when a new report is loaded
 * Logo not showing on splash screen

 # Limitations